After an amazing Mauritanian Adventure I was ready to experience the Mauritanian capital Nouakchott and beyond.

 Overall – ?????

-If this post about the Mauritanian capital Nouakchott and beyond has made you laugh, please Pin It for later :o)
+If this post about the Mauritanian capital Nouakchott and beyond has made you laugh, please click the picture below to Pin It for later :o)